 After a leisurely breakfast at Tintswalo Atlantic and a quick check of the weather, we determined that Day 13 was—at long last—the day to venture to Table Mountain and explore Cape Town.
 Following our visit to the dramatic landmark, we headed for our new digs, Lawhill Luxury Apartments near the V&A Waterfront.
 We spent the afternoon having a late lunch at the Market on the Wharf and browsing through the craft markets and shops that line the area.
 Dinner was at the delicious Asian fusion restaurant Umi just off the beach in Camps Bay.

 On our last day in South Africa, we headed about 45 minutes from Cape Town to the Stellenbosch wine region.
 A quick drive east on the N2 and south on route 304 landed us in this region famous for its distinctive reds.
 We visited several wineries—including one that was hosting a food and craft market—before beating the blustery weather back to our apartment to pack up for our flight home the next morning.

 Hotels: There’s a wide range of accommodation options in South Africa.
 You can find a broad range of accommodation options at Booking.com, which has a large number of properties across South Africa.

-Rental Car: We recommend renting cars from brand name, larger international companies, like Hertz.
-If you have a problem, they tend to be more reliable.
+Rental Car: We recommend renting cars from brand name, larger international companies or from reputable rental car sites.
+They tend to be more reliable and willing to help you if you have a problem, they tend to be more reliable.
 Before you go, we recommend getting a copy of our book, The Essential Guide to Driving Abroad, which demystifies and simplifies the process of renting overseas.